-Gone are the days of mass market advertising that appealed to homogenized tastes and offered few product choices.
+Gone are the days of mass-market advertising that appealed to homogenized tastes and offered few product choices.
 Companies now focus on the total customer experience.
-We not only want our customers/clients to be satisfied, we want them to be so satisfied that they always choose us over our competitors.
+We not only want our customers/clients to be satisfied, but we also want them to be so satisfied that they always choose us over our competitors.
 This is when we truly start to feel like we are winning.

 So, what caused the shift in power from companies to customers over the years?
 Why do companies now think that their customers/clients are always right?